 At the t-junction, take a right, and this will lead you to the bit at the beginning along that driveway.

-Final thoughts on the circular walk from Tring to Ivinghoe Beacon
+Final thoughts on the Ivinghoe Beacon walk

 So, I would say this was a trail of two halves.
 As I have mentioned already, the first section of the walk up to Ivinghoe Beacon was quite busy, but the views at the top made it worth it.
 Once off the Ridgeway, things got a little quieter.
 Then for the rest of the walk, I truly felt like I was away from everything, out in the English countryside.